egbdfX/FastImagingPipe/README.md

 Options:

 - `--output-prefix PREFIX`: prefix for the separate FITS outputs.
 If omitted, outputs are written as `Bin.fits`, `Vin.fits`, `Visreal.fits`, and `Visimag.fits`.
 - `--combined-output FILE`: write a combined multi-extension FITS file.
 If omitted, this is `PREFIXinput.fits`.
+This is not used in the archive branch.
 - `--group-by-time`: group rows in each Measurement Set by `TIME`; each group becomes one snapshot.
-- `--snapshot-workers N`: number of snapshot workers.
+- `--snapshot-workers N`: number of snapshot workers, controlling how many snapshots are preprocessed concurrently.
 If omitted, the code uses up to 4 workers, limited by hardware concurrency and snapshot count.

 Outputs: